The Great Awakening

 "Tell my kids I love them."

-9 agonizing minutes later,
+9 agonizing minutes and 28 seconds later,

 the knee finally removed from the neck.